visforvali/ws297y/discord.md

 Now that you’ve retooled your profile and user preferences, it's time to familiarize yourself with our server!

-When you joined the WS 297Y server, you should have landed in the #welcome channel, which contains a link to this quickstart guide and instructions to select your roles and introduce yourself.
+When you joined the WS 297Y server, you should have landed in the #welcome channel, which contains a link to this tutorial and instructions to select your roles and introduce yourself.

 Discord consists of a main view in the center (for interactions in text or voice channels), a left panel, an optional member list on the right that shows a list of current server members and their online status (which can be expanded or collapsed by clicking the 👥 icon at the top), and the Direct Messages view.